-Did you know that there is practically nothing you can’t cook, bake, roast or grill on an outdoor grill?
+Did you know that there is practically nothing you can’t cook, bake, roast or sear on an outdoor grill?
 In fact, after reading this post, you may find you will rarely cook in an indoor oven again!

 But what is the difference between all these terms?
 And how do you adjust and control the power of your outdoor grill to achieve one or the other?

-In this post, we’ll explain some of the differences between roasting and baking, before giving you a quick, simple walk-through on how to set your grill up for each one.
+In this post, we’ll explain some of the differences between roasting and baking, before giving you a quick, simple walk-through on how to set up your grill for each method.

 What is Roasting?